Bangle: Types

 There are two basic types of bangles: a solid cylinder type; and a split, cylindrical spring opening/closing type.
 The primary distinguishing factor between these is the material used to make the bangles.
 This may vary from anything from glass to jade to metal to lac and even rubber or plastic.

-One factor that adds to the price of the bangles is the artifacts or the work done further on the metal.
+One factor that adds to the price of the bangles is the artifacts or the further work done on the metal.
 This includes embroidery or small glass pieces or paintings or even small hangings that are attached to the bangles.
-The rareness of a color and its unique value also increase the value.
-Bangles made from lac are one of the oldest types and among the most brittle.
-Lac is a resinous material, secreted by insects, which is collected and molded in hot kilns to make these bangles.
-Among the recent kinds are rubber bangles, worn more like a wristband by youngsters, and plastic ones which add a trendy look.
+The rareness of a colour and its uniqueness also increase the value.
+Bangles made from lac are one of the oldest types and among the brittlest.
+Lac is a resinous material, secreted by insects, which is collected and moulded in hot kilns to make these bangles.
+Among the more recent kinds are rubber bangles, worn more like a wristband by youngsters, and plastic ones which add a trendy look.

-Normally, a bangle worn by people around the world is simply an inflexible piece of jewelry worn around the wrist.
+Normally, a bangle worn by people around the world is simply an inflexible piece of jewellery worn around the wrist.
 However, in many cultures, especially those from Indian cultures and the broader Indian subcontinent, bangles have evolved into various types in which different ones are used on different occasions.